The Salt Eaters (Vintage Contemporaries) (Paperback)

 Usually Ships in 1-5 Days

-Set in a town somewhere in the South, here is the story of a community of black people searching for the healing properties of salt who witness an event that will change their lives forever.
-Some of them are centered, some are off-balance; some are frightened, and some are daring.
+Though they all united in their search for the healing properties of salt, some of them are centered, some are off-balance; some are frightened, and some are daring.
 From the men who live off welfare women to the mud mothers who carry their children in their hides, the novel brilliantly explores the narcissistic aspect of despair and the tremendous responsibility that comes with physical, spiritual, and mental well-being.

 About the Author